hksung/TAALES-doc-test/docs/12_word recognition norms/1_ld.md

 # Lexical decision time (LD)
-**Lexical decision time (LD)** refers to the amount of time it takes for a person to determine whether a presented string of letters forms a real word or not.
+- **Definition: Lexical decision time (LD)** refers to the amount of time it takes for a person to determine whether a presented string of letters forms a real word or not.

 ### LD_Mean_RT
 - **Description**: Mean lexical decision reaction time for a particular word (in milliseconds).
 - **Methodology**: Mean